lucia-gm/udacity-portfolio/README.md

 There are no links for viewing the pixel art and memory game projects as I haven't reach that part of the course yet.

 ## Credits
-The icons used to represent each project are from https://thenounproject.com/ :
+The icons used to represent each project are from [The Noun Project](https://thenounproject.com):
 - Animal Card by Martin LEBRETON, FR
 - Pixel Art Maker by IconMark, PH
 - Memory Game by Sergey Demushkin, RU